code4moldova/voluntar-telegram-client/README.md

-# Telegram bot that connects volunteers to beneficiaries
+# Telegram bot that connects volunteers to beneficiaries who need assistance during the COVID-19 pandemic

 - See `doc/chat_interaction.svg` to get an idea of the workflow
 - Code derived from https://github.com/roataway/telegram-bot, it provides examples of stateful interactions